Contraceptive hormones can be

 After numbing the skin with an anesthetic, a doctor uses a needle-like instrument (trocar) to place the implant under the skin of the inner arm above the elbow.
 No incision or stitches are necessary.
 Doctors must receive special training before they can do this procedure.

 If women have not had unprotected sex since their last period, an implant can be inserted at any time during the menstrual cycle.
-If women have had unprotected sex, they should use another form of contraception until their next menstrual period.
-Then a pregnancy test is done to rule out pregnancy.
+If women have had unprotected sex, they should use another form of contraception until their next menstrual period occurs or until a pregnancy test is done and rules out pregnancy.
 If women are not pregnant, the implant can be inserted.
 An implant can also be inserted immediately after a miscarriage, an abortion, or delivery of a baby.

-The most common side effect is irregular or no menstrual periods.
-Women may also have headaches.
+The most common side effects are irregular or no menstrual periods and headaches.
 These side effects prompt some women to have the implant removed.
 Because the implant does not dissolve in the body, a doctor has to make an incision in the skin to remove it.
 Removal is more difficult than insertion because tissue under the skin thickens around the implant.

 As soon as the implant is removed, the ovaries return to their normal functioning, and women become fertile again.